That brisk walk across the parking lot — it counts. Shoveling the walk — it counts. Vacuuming the house — it counts too.

 “The new physical activity guidelines reinforce that any amount of physical activity — walking, dancing, household chores — is beneficial compared to being sedentary,” said Dr. David Rosenbaum, a cardiologist with the UCHealth in Colorado Springs.
 “Everything you do counts.”

 The advice from UCHealth doctors: Get out of your office chair and go take a walk through the halls, or to the furthest water cooler or bathroom.
-Every physical activity you do throughout your day counts toward better sleep and brain health as well as lowering risk of cancer and cardiovascular diseases.
+Every physical activity you do throughout your day counts toward better sleep and brain health as well as lowering the risk of cancer and cardiovascular diseases.

-“The actual recommendations for physical activity are unchanged in the new guidelines,” explained Dr. Patrick Green, cardiologist with UCHealth in northern Colorado.
+“The actual recommendations for physical activity are unchanged in the new guidelines,” explained Dr. Patrick Green, a cardiologist with UCHealth in northern Colorado.
 “Adults should get 150 to 300 minutes per week of moderate-intensity physical activity or 75 to 100 minutes of vigorous-intensity activity.
 Muscle strengthening with resistance training should be done two times per week.”

 Moderate-intensity activities include walking, ballroom dancing, gardening and water aerobics.
 Vigorous activities are those in which you’re out of breath, like power walking, jogging or running, swimming laps or playing a singles game of tennis.
 Muscle-strengthening activities include everyday behaviors — such as lifting children, climbing stairs or shoveling — just as much as using free weights or elastic bands.

-Habits start early.
-So should encouragement
+Exercise and healthy habits start early.
+So should encouragement.

 Children ages 6 to 17 should get 60 minutes of physical activity per day.
 The new guidelines also include information for 3- to 5-year-olds.

 Bone-strengthening, balance and flexibility activities are beneficial.
-Work on them individually, or find an activity that combines them all, such as yoga or tai chi.
+Work on them individually, or find an exercise or activity that combines them all, such as yoga or tai chi.
 Children can participate in these activities too, but they can also achieve these benefits in simple play, by jumping, skipping or dancing.

 “Heart-healthy habits in adults are rooted in the environment and behaviors in childhood,” Green said.
 “Unhealthy behavior when young continues as an adult and increases cardiovascular risk.
 Adopting heart-healthy behaviors requires involvement of family, teachers and the community.”